"Types of bonsai trees" on this site means the different plant species used to create good bonsai trees.

 Some plants are considered to be "classics".

-The Ficus nerifolia was first used as bonsai by Joe Samuels in the 1970s
+The Ficus nerifolia was first used as bonsai by Joe Samuels in Florida during the 1970s.
+It is a good example of how good bonsai news travels.

 Juniper - is perhaps the most recognized of good bonsai tree types.
 It was made popular with the public in a movie, and became known as "The Karate Kid" bonsai.
 The plant itself often has a tree-look and can quickly give the appearance of nature in miniature.